Emergency Staffing Scheme

 How the board pays expenses and claims reimbursement from the Ministry

-We are only able to reimburse costs that are directly paid out of board funds.
+We are only able to reimburse costs that have been directly paid out of board funds.

 • receipts for travel and accommodation expenses

-3 The board seeks reimbursement from the Resourcing Division of the actual costs paid.
-We will only reimburse claims listed in the table above.
+3. The board seeks reimbursement from the Resourcing Division of the Ministry for the actual costs paid.
+We will only reimburse expenses listed in the table above.

 The final date for processing claims for any school year will be 31 March of the following year.